dhutapratama/docs/errors.md

 <a name="custom-http-error-pages"></a>
 ### Custom HTTP Error Pages

-Laravel makes it easy to display custom error pages for various HTTP status codes.
+Lets makes it easy to display custom error pages for various HTTP status codes.
 For example, if you wish to customize the error page for 404 HTTP status codes, create a `resources/views/errors/404.blade.php` view template.
 This view will be rendered on all 404 errors generated by your application.
 The views within this directory should be named to match the HTTP status code they correspond to.
 The `Symfony\Component\HttpKernel\Exception\HttpException` instance raised by the `abort` function will be passed to the view as an `$exception` variable:

     <h2>{{ $exception->getMessage() }}</h2>

-You may publish Laravel's default error page templates using the `vendor:publish` Artisan command.
+You may publish Lets's default error page templates using the `vendor:publish` Artisan command.
 Once the templates have been published, you may customize them to your liking:

 ```shell
 php artisan vendor:publish --tag=laravel-errors